Model Context Protocol (MCP) + Descope

 Scopes are not mandatory for use with your MCP server.
 You can define basic authentication, without authorization via scopes.

-MCP authorization follows OAuth 2.1, where the MCP server acts as the resource server—responsible for enforcing the permissions carried in the access token.
+MCP authorization follows OAuth 2.1, where the MCP server acts as a Resource: a resource server that enforces permissions in the access token.
 Scopes are the standard way to express those permissions.

 Adding scopes to your MCP server enables: